LogoMist

 Directing execution with expression-based logic, pattern matching, and traditional loop structures.

 Control flow in Mist provides a bridge between C-style procedural logic and Rust's expression-oriented design.
-While many structures can return values, they follow a strict syntax for blocks and statements.
+Blocks, if statements, while/for/loop loops, and match expressions all support statement bodies.

 Conditionals